 When the first flight landed in Barbados in 1939 at Seawell, the only airport in Barbados, there was only a grassy airfield and a small shed as an arrivals hall.

 Today, Barbados proudly boasts its only airport, Grantley Adams International Airport (GAIA) which is a showpiece and the gateway for the two million commercial passengers arriving and departing each year.
-The 11,000 ft asphalt runway is one of the longest runways in the eastern Caribbean.
+The 11,000 ft asphalt runway is one of the longest airport runways in the eastern Caribbean.

 Grantley Adams International Airport provides an array of services and amenities ranging from ATMs and Money Exchange Facilities to Ambulance Centres and Charging Stations.

-GAIA is well located in the south-east side of the island and is easy to get to and from because of the Adams-Barrow-Cummins (ABC) Highway.
+GAIA is well located on the south-east side of the island and is easy to get to and from because of the Adams-Barrow-Cummins (ABC) Highway.
 The South Coast and Bridgetown are all minutes away while the West Coast is just half an hour.

-From 2004 – 2006, GAIA was renovated and expanded from a single terminal building into a two terminal facility, giving departures and arrivals their own dedicated terminals.
+From 2004 – 2006, GAIA was renovated and expanded from a single terminal building into a two-terminal facility, giving departures and arrivals their dedicated terminals.
 A modern twist on a tent-themed architecture links the two terminals and takes full advantage of our tropical climate.

 GAIA welcomes nonstop flights daily from London, Toronto, New York, and Miami, as well as to most of our Caribbean neighbors.
 As the Eastern Caribbean’s hub, passengers from other Caribbean islands link to their connecting flights going to major cities in the US, Canada, UK, and Europe.

 Air-taxi and day-tour charter service companies like Trans-Island Air, St. Vincent and Grenadines Air, Mustique Airways and Executive Air, operate small planes into and out of Barbados.

-When British Airways flew the Concorde, Barbados was the only Caribbean country to regularly welcome the supersonic airliner.
-The flight from the UK to Barbados took a mere four hours, compared with nine on a regular commercial airliner.
+When British Airways flew the Concorde, Barbados was the only Caribbean country to welcome the supersonic airliner regularly.
+The flight from the UK to Barbados took a mere four hours, compared with nine on a regular commercial aircraft.

 When Concorde was retired, Barbados became the only Caribbean country to be given one of the four aircraft, which now forms the centerpiece of the ‘Barbados Concorde Experience.’